srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Inside a column there is a number of network nodes.
 In non-convolutional layers the number of nodes per column is always 1.
-In this case the layer has a depth of 1 and the number of columns is the same as the number of nodes.
+In this case we define the layer's *depth* as 1 and the number of columns thus equals the number of nodes.

 ```c
 struct Node{